Description

 Impact

 The flaw originates when the final portion of a memory segment can extend beyond its allocated page and overlap the next page reserved for the early kernel stack.
 This misalignment allows overwriting page table entries that control memory mappings, potentially leading to a kernel crash or unpredictable system behavior.
-This is an out-of-bounds write (CWE-787).
+The bug is an out-of-bounds write and also involves an incorrect calculation of buffer size (CWE-131).
 The description indicates a risk of system instability, which in the worst case can result in a denial of service.
 No explicit privilege escalation or data disclosure is reported in the provided details.

 Affected Systems